 - Cognitive-behavioral therapy has proven beneficial for developing healthy thought patterns.
 In fact, support from friends or family members is often more favorable.

 - Yoga or meditation can be a great way to calm our thoughts and anxieties.

 - Understanding that our health is a priority and focusing on what’s most important is essential.
 We can better our worries by realizing what’s important and what is really inconsequential.

 These strategies can reduce some of the effects of muscle tension.
-It’s also important to make sure that you’re sitting with good posture, as poor posture can contribute to neck pain caused from anxiety.
+It’s also crucial to make sure that you’re sitting with good posture, as poor posture can contribute to neck pain caused by anxiety.